adam-cyclones/party-streamer/README.md

 - You can see my thoughts on the requirements here: https://docs.google.com/document/d/18aRtOHwuJSL__AJGflHzg5oI9aoNk-EUYPuvzbJDI7A/edit?tab=t.0
 - Docker is used but I will explain how to use the host machine if you enjoy that sort of thing.
+- [TODO](./TODO.md) - I write EVERYTHING down, its just how I work, so here is my TODO list.

 ## Design
 - Web based because I am comfotable with it, could I have done it with Electron or Desktop?